Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Close up of the cutlery's end

-Photoshop render of the cutlery in standard views
+Render of the cutlery in standard views

 To reflect the gourmet meal, the cutlery is proud—expressed through its upright form when viewed from the side.